 1. Le Jardin de Tuileries (France)

 The list of places to visit in Paris are endless.
-While I’ve had incredible experiences with incredible people in the streets of Paris, reading this book has added yet another Paris destination I need to visit: Le Jardin de Tuileries.
-It won’t take too long to realize that I adore gardens, nature and all that romantic huffle-stuff (that pun was dying to come out…forgive me).
+Reading this book has added yet another Paris destination I need to visit: Le Jardin de Tuileries.
 However, what draws me more to this destination is it’s poetic presence.
 You know those famous red-tiled roofs on Parisian buildings?
-Well, here’s another fun fact from our dear Robert Langdon– as romantic as the garden sounds, it was actually birthed from a polluted excavation pit which were used those tiles or tuiles (in french).
-For me, this abiding sense of beauty even in the broils of industrialization is what I adore about many European cities.
-Passed down through a Royal lineage, the garden has been given new additions as centuries pass and is now a gorgeous park that’s over 200 years old.
+Well, here’s another fun fact from our dear Robert Langdon- as romantic as the garden sounds, it was actually birthed from a polluted excavation pit which were used those tiles or tuiles (in french).
+For me, this abiding sense of beauty even in the broils of industrialization is what I adore about European cities.
 So you may just find me with an ice cream cone, a book and little Mona Lisa smile as I gaze among those tulip beds!

 2. The Louvre (France)

-I have visited the Louvre once in my life and it was the most magical experience.
-To recognize that you are literally stepping into the world’s most treasured archive of art curated with such care and passion is humbling.
-Having always struggled to live presently, visiting the Louvre, had, for just a few hours in my life enraptured me in that humbling present.
+Since I’ve often struggled to live presently, visiting the Louvre, had, for just a few hours in my life enraptured me.
 After reading The Da Vinci Code, my desire to go again is completely magnified!
 It was always there, but now less of that wondering air of a sparkly-eyed tourist.
 I have more direction.
 And it leads me to the Grand Gallery of Italian art where I can observe Leonardo Da Vinci’s hidden symbols with more awareness.
 I need one more chance with his Madonna of the Rocks, thinking how the nuns must have gaped with confusion at this biblically errored painting.
 Also, laughing at myself as I imagine how Da Vinci must of known exactly what he was doing… Yes… I have an urgent date with The Louvre.

 3. The Church of Saint-Sulpice (France)